Rosa Guy

-Rosa Cuthbert Guy (/ˈɡiː/) (September 1, 1922 – June 3, 2012) was a Trinidad-born American writer who grew up in the New York metropolitan area.
+Rosa Cuthbert Guy (/ˈɡiː/) (September 1, 1922 – June 3, 2012) was a Trinidad-born American writer and activist who grew up in the New York metropolitan area.
 Her family had immigrated and she was orphaned when young.
 Raised in foster homes, she later was acclaimed for her books of fiction for adults and young people that stressed supportive relationships.

 Guy lived and worked in New York City, where she was among the founders of the Harlem Writers Guild in 1950.
 It was highly influential in encouraging African-American writers to gain publication and had a high rate of success.
 Guy died of cancer on June 3, 2012.

 Early years

 Rosa Cuthbert was born in 1922 in Diego Martin, on the Caribbean island of Trinidad.
 She and her younger sister Ameze were left with relatives when their parents Audrey and Henry Cuthbert emigrated in 1927 to the United States.
 The children did not join their parents in Harlem, New York, until 1932.
 The following year their mother became ill, and Rosa and her sister were sent to Brooklyn to live with a cousin.
-The cousin's espousal of Garveyism and black nationalistic politics deeply affected Rosa.
+The cousin's espousal of Garveyism and black nationalistic politics deeply affected Rosa, who later said: "I was always there, in Harlem, listening to the speeches.
+Africa became my thing -- and what was happening to black people in the United States."
 After their mother's death in 1934, the two girls returned to Harlem to live with their father, who remarried.

 When their father died in 1937, the orphaned girls were taken into the welfare system and lived in foster homes.
 Rosa left school at the age of 14 and took a job in a garment factory to support herself and her sister.

 Career

 In 1941, at the age of 19, Rosa met and married Warner Guy.
 While her husband was serving in the Second World War, she continued working in the factory.
 A co-worker introduced her to the American Negro Theatre, where she studied acting; other graduates included Harry Belafonte and Sidney Poitier.
-In 1942, her son Warner Guy, Jr, was born.
+In 1942, her son Warner Guy Jr, was born.

 After the war, Rosa Guy moved to Connecticut with her husband and son.
-Five years later she and her husband divorced, and she returned to New York City.
+Five years later she and her husband divorced, in 1946, and she returned to New York City.